 - Switch on the flash, and attach a diffuser.

 - Adjust the flash head, exposure and/or compensation accordingly if required.

 That said, if the background is not a concern (you want the background to be totally black or white), you can ignore this step of metering.

 The next common pitfall among beginners and that is, not considering the environmental lights.
 Yes, it might be called “one light photography”, but you can’t turn off the sun and there are plenty of city lights all around.

 Most of the time, these surrounding lights are beyond your control.
 So you will have to consider how to use these environmental lights.
 Do you want to face your subject towards or away from the sun?
 How do you want to deal with the street lamps?
 Place your subject under a strong street light, or place the street lights behind the subject?

 SOFTEN THAT FLASH

 By now, you should know that a direct bare flash is bad for portraits (I call this the nuclear flash).
-Remember the Square Inverse Law from the first lesson?
-A small intense flash produces harsh light, so all you need to do, is to increase the surface area and/or diffuse the light.
-The easiest way to soften a flash light, is to use the diffuser cap, tuppleware, or 9 inch mini softbox.
+Remember the Inverse Square Law from the first lesson?
+A small intense flash produces harsh light, so all you need to do is to increase the surface area and/or diffuse the light.
+The easiest way to soften a flashlight is to use the diffuser cap, tuppleware, or 9-inch mini softbox.

 Too broke to even buy a cap?
 Forgot to bring that softbox out?
 Here are many cheap ways to soften the flash.